pieforproviders/pieforproviders/docs/attendances_and_absences.md

     - do nothing
   - if there are no more attendances for that day
     - delete the `ServiceDay`
+      - Potential Errors
+        - can't delete the `ServiceDay`
+          - return error in API response
+          - display API error to user
+          - log error to AppSignal for front-end w/ alerts to tech team & customer support

 ## Next Steps
-- Rebecca to review error handling
-- Kate/Rebecca to write tickets to address new error handling
+- Kate to write tickets to address new error handling

 ## Open Questions
 - How much should an attendance know about its service day?
 Ideally - nothing - but how will the front-end/API consumers know when they need to explicitly turn a ServiceDay to an attendance, etc.?